rotundasoftware/cartero/README.md

 └── views
     ├── page1                 /* parcel */
     │   ├── package.json
-    │   ├── page1.jade
+    │   ├── page1.jade        /* server side template */
     │   ├── style.css
     │   └── index.js
     └── page2                 /* parcel */
         ├── package.json
         ├── style.css
-        ├── page2.jade
+        ├── page2.jade        /* server side template */
         └── index.js
 ```

-__At build time,__ cartero runs browserify on each parcel in your view directory, saves the js bundle that is generated, and uses the js dependency graph to collect the other assets needed by the parcel.
-The other assets are then passed through a user-defined pipeline of transform streams and dropped into your static directory, along with meta used to find parcel assets.
-(Most of the bundling and transform work is actually done by [parcelify](https://github.com/rotundasoftware/parcelify).)

-__At run time,__ Your application can ask the [cartero hook](https://github.com/rotundasoftware/cartero-node-hook) for assets associated with a particular parcel.
-If you are using express, the [cartero express middleware](https://github.com/rotundasoftware/cartero-express-middleware) will automatically populate `res.locals` with the HTML needed to load the js and css assets for the view being rendered, which you can then just output as part of the view's template.

 ## Usage

 ```
 $ npm install -g cartero
-$ cartero <viewsDir> <outputDir> [options]
+$ cartero <parcelsDir> <outputDir> [options]
 ```

-Once you've run cartero, you'll ask the [cartero hook](https://github.com/rotundasoftware/cartero-node-hook) at run time for the assets needed by each view.
-A hook is currently only available for node.js but one can quickly be developed for any environment.
+The `cartero` command scans `parcelsDir` recursively for parcels, i.e. directories that contain `package.json` files with valid js entry points (either `index.js` or the `main` property in `package.json`).
+It runs [parcelify](https://github.com/rotundasoftware/parcelify) on the entry point of each parcel, saving all the parcel's assets as well as those of its dependencies in the `outputDir`.
+(Note `node_module` directories nested within the `parcelsDir` are not scanned.)

+At run time, the HTML tags needed to load a parcel's js and css bundles, as well as its other assets, can be found using the [cartero hook's](https://github.com/rotundasoftware/cartero-node-hook) `getParcelTags` and `getParcelAssets` methods.
+The [cartero express middleware](https://github.com/rotundasoftware/cartero-express-middleware) can be used for an added level of convenience.

 ## Command line options

 ```
---outputDirUrl, -o      The base url of the cartero output directory (e.g. "/assets").
-Defaults to "/".

---transform, -t         Name or path of a default transform.
+--transform, -t         Name or path of a application level transform.
 (See discussion of `appTransforms` option.)

+--watch, -w             Watch mode - watch for changes and update output as appropriate (for dev mode).

 --postProcessor, -p     The name of a post processor module to apply to assets (e.g. uglifyify, etc.).

 --maps, -m              Enable JavaScript source maps in js bundles (for dev mode).

 --keepSeperate, -s      Keep css files separate, instead of concatenating them (for dev mode).

---watch, -w      		Watch mode - watch for changes and update output as appropriate (for dev mode).
+--outputDirUrl, -o      The base url of the cartero output directory (e.g. "/assets").
+Defaults to "/".

 --help, -h              Show this message.
 ```

 ## Tranforms

 ### Package specific (local) transforms

-The safest and most portable way to apply transforms like sass -> css or coffee -> js is using the `transforms` key in a package's package.json.
+The safest and most portable way to apply transforms to a package (like Sass -> css or CoffeeScript -> js) is using the `transforms` key in a package's package.json.
 The key should be an array of names or file paths of [transform modules](https://github.com/substack/module-deps#transforms).
 For example,

 ```
 {